skafos/BootFinder/readme.md

 #### Clone this project and *open the project using the .xcworkspace file.
 Not doing this will result in errors.
 If you want to change the model code to suit your purposes, see [here](https://github.com/skafos/boot-finder-model).
 See Skafos [documentation](docs.skafos.ai) for more information.

-Please let us know how we can make this better by emailing [us](mailto:info@skafos.ai) or visiting our website.
+Please let us know how we can make this better by contacting us at [info@skafos.ai](mailto:info@skafos.ai) or visiting our website.

 *Fire it up!*